 - Draw knees to chest, then let them fall to one side, keeping shoulders grounded.

-- Optionally, look opposite to knees.
+- Optionally, gaze in the opposite direction of your knees.

 - Stay in the pose for 30 seconds to a minute, then swap sides.